-Perioperative oxygen administration is a simple, low-cost SSI prevention strategy.
-A meta-analysis concluded that perioperative supplemental oxygen led to a relative risk reduction of 25 percent.^{39,40} Through a standardized protocol, provide guidance on the appropriate and timely use of supplemental oxygen through the surgical perioperative period for all patients.41
+Perioperative oxygen administration is a simple, low cost SSI prevention strategy.
+A meta-analysis concluded that perioperative supplemental oxygen led to a relative risk reduction of 25%.^{37,38} Through a standardized protocol, provide guidance on the appropriate and timely use of supplemental oxygen through the surgical perioperative period for all patients.

-- + Include supplemental oxygen on preoperative and postoperative orders. - + Educate surgical staff on the benefits of high oxygen levels in preventing wound and tissue hypoxia postoperatively. - + Educate surgical staff that oxygenation is a low-cost intervention with benefits and minimal risks.
+- > Include supplemental oxygen on pre-operative and post-operative orders. - > Educate surgical staff on the benefits of high oxygen levels combined with other strategies such as normothermia in preventing wound and tissue hypoxia post operatively. - > Educate surgical staff that oxygenation is a low-cost intervention with minimal risks and possible benefits.

-- Percentage of patients who received supplemental oxygen therapy perioperatively. - Percentage of patients who received supplemental oxygen therapy immediately after surgery.
+- Percentage of patients who received supplemental oxygen therapy peri-operatively - Percentage of patients who received supplemental oxygen therapy immediately after surgery

-Develop and test protocols with a multidisciplinary team, including perioperative nurses, anesthesiologists and surgeons.
-Include supplemental oxygen administration on perioperative checklists, order sets and nurse-driven protocols.
+Develop and test protocols with a multidisciplinary team, including peri-operative nurses, anesthesiologists, and surgeons.
+Include supplemental oxygen administration on peri-operative checklists, order sets and nurse-driven protocols.
 Periodically audit operating room records for documentation of supplemental oxygen to assess for practice drift.